ascholerChemeketa/cs160Reader/_sources/LogicCircuits/Circuits.rst

 Circuits
 ============================

 Every circuit in a computer is made by wiring together switches (transistors) so they implement logic gates.
-These logic gates are used to store information, do math, make comparisons, and everything else a computer can do.
+These logic gates are used to store information, do math, make comparisons, as well as everything else a computer can do.

 The diagrams for these circuits are drawn using the symbols shown below.
 Traditionally, the inputs to a gate come from the left, and the output comes out of the right side.
-That is why there are two lines going into every gate but NOT... every other gate requires two inputs.
+That is why two lines are going into every gate but NOT... every other gate requires two inputs.

 .. figure:: Images/BasicGates.png